AMINEXD33/printf/README.md

 ####Let's delve into the inner workings of the _printf() function and its core component: the main buffer.
 #### The _printf() function employs a dynamic array called the buffer, initially set to a default size of 1024.
 This buffer expands dynamically as needed to accommodate new values.
 This design proves to be more efficient than direct writes to the standard output.
 Rather than writing to the standard output each time the buffer is full, data is accumulated in the buffer until the end of the process.
 This accumulation minimizes the number of write() calls to just one.

+##### 1-Dynamic Array Buffer: _printf() utilizes a dynamically allocated array to store the data to be printed.
+This array is referred to as the buffer.
+Its initial size is 1024 bytes, but it dynamically grows as more data is added to it.

+##### 2-Efficiency in Accumulation: Instead of immediately writing to the standard output every time a new piece of data is ready, the data is efficiently collected in the buffer.
+This approach reduces the overhead associated with numerous small write operations.

+##### 3-Delayed Output: The buffer continues to accumulate data as the program progresses.
+This means that multiple printf() calls within the same process can efficiently aggregate their outputs in the buffer without immediate output.

+##### 4-Single write() Call: Once the program's main tasks are completed and there's no more data to add to the buffer, a single write() call is used to send the entire accumulated buffer to the standard output.
+This consolidated write operation significantly reduces the number of system calls, improving performance.

+##### 5-Diagram of the Process: Here is a simple Diagram that explains what's going on.

 ![FINALDYNAMIC drawio](https://github.com/AMINEXD33/printf/assets/136008817/f3a934c6-3c67-44c3-896d-e9d15a4bf98e)